The startpage is customised based on your choice, but institution-wide news items and content is always visible to everyone.

 The principal supervisor must be employed by or affiliated with the Faculty of Medicine, Umeå University.
 Employment within Region Jämtland Härjedalen, Region Norrbotten, Region Västerbotten or Region Västernorrland is considered affiliated with the Faculty of Medicine, Umeå University.
-If there are any questions concerning this, please contact the faculty's director of studies.
+(Decision FUT 20150421) If there are any questions concerning this, please contact the faculty's director of studies.
 University regulations require that at least one of the supervisors must have a permanent teaching position at the department where the doctoral student is admitted.
-A principal supervisor may have a maximum of five doctoral students at the same time.
+A principal supervisor may have a maximum of five doctoral students at the same time (decision of the Research Committee 23 March 2016).
 Gender balance should be sought in the selection of supervisors.

 The principal supervisor must have completed a department-approved supervisor course no more than five years before the admission of a new doctoral student.
 Principal supervisors who attended the course more than five years ago must attend the department's half-day training on the regulations for doctoral studies.
 This half-day training is also subject to the five-year rule.
 This applies to the admission of new doctoral students.